laurenrother/puppet-docs/source/forge/assessingmodulequality.md

 ~~~

 ####Metadata Quality
-To reproduce the Metadata Quality score, you will need to install and run the metadata linter.
+To reproduce the Metadata Quality score, you will need to install and run the metadata linter from the module's root.

 ~~~
 gem install metadata-json-lint